 The Academy understands that the first step to modelling good behaviour is to lead by example, which means that all staff, volunteers, and anyone else who comes to the Academy must act responsibly and professionally and will never denigrate pupils or colleagues.
 A response to behaviour may have various purposes including deterrence, protection and/or improvement.
-We work hard to ensure that discipline is consistent across the Academy so that behaviour boundaries and sanctions are clear to all and are applied fairly, proportionately, and without discrimination, taking into account SEN needs and disabilities as well as the additional challenges that some vulnerable pupils may face.
+We work hard to ensure that discipline is consistent across the Academy so that behaviour boundaries and sanctions are clear to all and are applied fairly, proportionately, and without discrimination, considering SEN needs and disabilities as well as the additional challenges that some vulnerable pupils may face.
 Staff are trained to deal with behavioural strategies as part of their continual professional development and are well informed of the extent of their disciplinary authority.

-Pupils are routinely reminded of expectations for example in assemblies, during "Big Conversations", as part of PHSE lessons, expectations are discussed during a pupil's induction.
+Pupils are routinely reminded of expectations, as part of everyday life in school by the adults who care for them; and specifically for example in assemblies, during "Big Conversations", as part of PHSE lessons; expectations are discussed during a pupil's induction.
 At the start of a new year classes may design their own charters or agreements.